MultiX-Amsterdam/ijmond-camera-monitor/README.md

 This means that our sub-domain is "ijmondcam", so we create an "A" type record (not "CNAME") with name "ijmondcam" and value "XXX.YYY.ZZZ.QQQ", where the value part points to the IP address of our machine.
 Then, we want to use "https://api.ijmondcam.multix.io/" as the back-end root.
 This means that our sub-domain is "api.ijmondcam", so we create an "A" type record (not "CNAME") with name "api.ijmondcam" and value "XXX.YYY.ZZZ.QQQ", where the value part points to the IP address of our machine.
+Notice that you need to get SSL certificates for all the sub-domains.
+So in our case, we need to run certbot for both the "ijmondcam.multix.io" and "api.ijmondcam.multix.io" domains.

 ### For the front-end
-For the front-end, create an apache virtual host under "/etc/apache2/sites-available/".
+For the front-end, create an apache virtual host under `/etc/apache2/sites-available/`.
-Replace FRONT_END_DOMAIN with your domain name for the front-end.
+Replace `FRONT_END_DOMAIN` with your domain name for the front-end.
 For example, we use "ijmondcam.multix.io" as the front-end domain.
-We put the front-end under "/var/www/ijmond-camera-monitor/front-end", but you may need to change the path.
+We put the front-end under `/var/www/ijmond-camera-monitor/front-end/`, but you may need to change the path.
 Note the "https" before the FRONT_END_DOMAIN (not "http").
-Remember to use your copied directories when getting the SSL certificate for "SSLCertificateFile" and "SSLCertificateKeyFile".
+Remember to use your copied directories when getting the SSL certificate for `SSLCertificateFile` and `SSLCertificateKeyFile`.
 ```sh
 sudo vim /etc/apache2/sites-available/FRONT_END_DOMAIN.conf
 # Add the following lines to this file